-VDT was founded in 2012 by Dr. Fei Xie, an associate professor in the Department of Computer Science at PSU, and his partners, who together have taken proprietary technologies developed by Dr. Xie at PSU and put them to use in the field of virtual prototyping.
-It is VDT’s mission to “revolutionize hardware/software co-development flows, significantly reducing product time-to-market for devices and systems.”
-The AVP Studio, VDT’s flagship product allows users to analyze software and hardware for systemic and localized flaws without taking the time and going through the trouble of building physical devices.
+That proprietary technology was developed in the lab of VDT co-founder Dr. Fie Xie, Associate Professor, Department of Computer Science at PSU.
+With their innovations in virtual prototyping, VDT is revolutionizing hardware/software co-development flows and significantly reducing product time-to-market for devices and systems.
+The AVP Studio, VDT’s flagship product allows users to analyze software and hardware for systemic and localized flaws without the time and cost of building physical devices.